Backup to FI

 Windows

-What else are we backing up?
+What else we back up

 What we don't back up